Health Nuts: Eating Nuts May Be Healthful

 Source: Nut Health

-As the above table shows, nuts are a great source of protein.
+As the above table shows, nuts are a great source of protein as well.
 Nuts are also rich in one amino acid (a building-block of protein) called arginine , which may be linked to heart health benefits.

 Vitamin E is an antioxidant that is important for normal development of nerves and cells in the lungs and blood.
 Nuts like peanuts and almonds can help you to reach your dietary requirement of vitamin E.